metaplex-foundation/docs/docs/candy-machine-v2/07-mint-frontend.md

 ---
 sidebar_label: "7.
 Minting Website"
 ---
-# A Front End Experience for Candy Machine v2
+# A Front End Minting Experience

 While the Candy Machine is ready to mint, in most cases you will want to provide a front end experience to allow your community the chance to mint, too.